-Rather than working to fix or remove thoughts and emotions I guide clients to notice and accept their experiences, while at the same time learning to make more room for the thoughts, emotions and sensations that are helpful and bring about health.
-There will always be ups and downs, but it is possible to find ongoing balance and vitality.
+Rather than working to fix or remove thoughts and emotions, I guide clients to notice and accept their experiences, while at the same time learning to make more room for what brings about health.
+There will always be ups and downs, but it is possible to find balance and vitality.

 In conjunction with the above practices, I believe that a therapist's level of wellness can influence what is possible for their clients, and am committed to self-care practices that allow me to conduct my work effectively and with heart.

-When working with parents and children/youth, my approach is also collaborative and practical, helping you to identify unhelpful patterns and encouraging interactions that promote both secure attachment and healthy individuation.
-As stated by Bessel van der Kolk, a world renowned psychiatrist, researcher, author and educator - the parent-child connection can be the most powerful mental health intervention known to humankind.
-I have never met a perfect parent (myself included!), however I can support you to have more moments and days when you feel like a pretty good one!
+When working with parents and children/youth, my approach is collaborative, playful and practical, helping to identify unhelpful patterns and encouraging interactions that promote both secure attachment and healthy child development.
+I have never met a perfect parent (myself included!), however I can work with you to have more moments and days when you feel like a pretty good one!